Pure perimeter laws for Wilson lines observables: Introduction

-This type of decay is known as Ornstein-Zernike decay and holds, e.g., in the high-temperature regime of the Ising model (see, e.g.,~\cite{civ2003}).
+This type of decay is known as \emph{Ornstein-Zernike decay} and holds, e.g., in the high-temperature regime of the Ising model (see, e.g.,~\cite{pl1978,civ2003}).

-The lattice Higgs model, with \( G \) and \( H \) finite, is believed to have pure exponential decay in some parts of the phase diagram, referred to as the Higgs/confinement regime, and exponential decay with polynomial corrections in other parts of the phase diagram, referred to as the free phase (see Figure~\ref{fig: phase diagram})~\cite{c1980,fs1979,ghms2011}.
-The main contribution of this paper is to verify that the model indeed has pure parameter law decay in the Higgs and confinement regimes, thus verifying some parts of this picture.
+The lattice Higgs model, with \( G \) and \( H \) finite, is believed to have pure perimeter law decay in some parts of the phase diagram, referred to as the \emph{Higgs/confinement regime}, and perimeter law decay with polynomial corrections in other parts of the phase diagram, referred to as the \emph{free phase} (see Figure~\ref{fig: phase diagram})~\cite{c1980,fs1979,ghms2011}.
+(See also~\cite{abp2025,ghms2011} for a discussion about potential differences between the Higgs and confinement regime.)
+The main contribution of this paper is to verify that the model indeed has pure perimeter law decay in the Higgs and confinement regimes, thus verifying some parts of this picture.